justinhangoebl/multimedia-search-and-retrieval/README.md

 ## user interface

-run the user interface python file
+run the app.py python file

 open the browser with the given link